Night Terrors in Toddlers and Older Children: Causes and Treatment

 Signs of a Night Terror

-If your child is having a night terror, he may:
+When your child has a night terror, they might:

 If you are sleeping in separate rooms or happen to be a deep sleeper, you may not even notice that your child is having a night terror, unless you are awoken by the sounds of screaming or thrashing.